sg-wireless/sg-sdk/src/comps/lora/docs/lora-wan.md

 LoRa WAN sends/receives data over what is called `ports`, valid application ports are from `1` to `223`.

-A port must be opened first before sending and receiving data over it
+> A port must be opened first before sending and receiving data.

 Example: